 What Does This Mean for the Local Real Estate Market?

 There’s no way to accurately predict the long-term status of the New York Tri-State real estate market, but here are some recent trends that experts say are likely to continue for the foreseeable future.

 Apartment vacancies in New York City continue to rise, with more than 67,300 units available in July 2020 across the city, according to StreetEasy.
 This is the greatest number of available apartments (the majority of which are in Manhattan) in any month since StreetEasy’s inception in 2010.
 While rents remained steady throughout the spring, they have now begun to drop, on an average of 10% compared to July 2019.
 Station Cities agents are seeing similar trends; landlords have been much more willing to negotiate with renters in recent months, and those who are still hedging on dropping rental prices are offering attractive incentives.

-These lower-than-average rents and high vacancy may lead to an influx of a new population moving into New York: those who previously couldn’t afford it.
-There is some indication that artists, young professionals, and those who will always try to “make it” in the big city, are slowly moving in, taking advantage of an opportunistic rental market.
+These lower-than-average rents and high vacancies may lead to an influx of a new population moving into New York: those who previously couldn’t afford it.
+There is some indication that artists, young professionals, and those who are trying to “make it” in the big city are slowly moving in, taking advantage of an opportunistic rental market.

-Even though New York City has the virus under control, as long as coronavirus-related uncertainty lasts, economists expect rental prices to drop, particularly in higher-priced properties, and vacancies to increase.
-These market conditions are expected to persist – at minimum through the winter – in light of potential second wave infection concerns.
+Even though New York City has the virus more under control, as long as coronavirus-related uncertainty lasts, economists expect vacancies to rise and rental prices to drop, particularly in higher-priced properties.
+These market conditions are expected to persist – at minimum through the winter 2021 – in light of second wave infection concerns.
 Still, don’t bet against NYC in the long run – it will eventually bounce back, just as it always has.

 Surrounding Suburbs (Northern New Jersey, Long Island, Upstate New York, Connecticut)